-During the long history of fighting between the Moro Islamic Liberation Front and the Armed Forces of Philippines (AFP), civil society became increasingly active.
+During the long history of fighting between the Moro Islamic Liberation Front and the Philippines armed forces, civil society became increasingly active.
 Beginning in 2002, several organizations formed the Bantay Ceasefire, a ceasefire monitoring organization.
-Bantay Ceasefire trained hundreds of civilians to monitor the ceasefire and other agreements between the Moro Islamic Liberation Front (MILF) and government.
+Bantay Ceasefire trained hundreds of civilians to monitor the ceasefire and other agreements between the MILF and government.
 While they had an impact, they felt that having internationals with them would strengthen their work.
-Nonviolent Peaceforce (NP) established a project in 2007, based in Cotabato City and with field teams in several regions.
-The work continues as a collaboration between local civil society organizations and NP, as well as in coordination with other networks such as UN agencies and the International Committee of the Red Cross (ICRC).
+Nonviolent Peaceforce established a project in 2007, based in Cotabato City and with field teams in several regions.
+The work continues as a collaboration between local civil society organizations and NP, as well as in coordination with other networks such as UN agencies and the ICRC.
 Currently, there are over 25 civil society organizations fielding civilian monitors.
 NP at present has 52 staff operating out of four field offices and the main headquarters.

-In order to protect civilians in the midst of the ongoing fighting between armed groups, formal mechanisms for communication and reporting were developed over time under the supervision of NP's International Monitoring Team (IMT), the MILF, and the government.
-In 2009, NP and three civil society groups were formally tasked as the Civilian Protection Component of the IMT.
-UCP work in Mindanao includes building a network of complex relationships with people in communities, government, other civilian organizations, and with the army and MILF.
+In order to protect civilians in the midst of the ongoing fighting between armed groups, formal mechanisms for communication and reporting were developed over time under the supervision of NP's International Monitoring Team, the MILF, and the government.
+In 2009, NP and 3 civil society groups were formally tasked with civilian protection as the Civilian Protection Component of the IMT.
+UCP work in Mindanao includes building a network of complex relationships with people in communities, government, other civilian organizations,, and with the army and MILF.
 These relationships are valuable to advocate for civilian protection, perhaps requesting the army to move its soldiers from an area near a school, or getting both sides to cease fighting while civilians in the area are evacuated.
-The information needed for advocacy is collected through frequent visiting and patrolling, often in rural and isolated communities, and allows NP and others to not only request that armed actors change their behavior, but also inform civilians of the actual conditions and contain rumors that might cause them to flee their homes unnecessarily.
-Civilian protectors give particular attention to the needs of women and children, and focus on the recruitment of child soldiers and the safety of women in Internally Displaced Person (IDP) camps.
+The information needed for advocacy is collected through frequent visiting and patrolling, often in rural and isolated communities, and allows NP and others to not only request armed actors to change their behavior, but also inform civilians of the actual conditions and contain rumors that might cause them to flee their homes unnecessarily.
+Civilian protectors give particular attention to the needs of women and children, and focus on the recruitment of child soldiers and the safety of women in IDP camps.
 Civilian ceasefire monitors are themselves frequently women.
-NP's staff in Mindanao is about 70% Filipino and about 50% women.
+NP's staff in Mindanao are about 70% Filipino and about 50% women.